What to Know About Parking Ratios

 New call-to-action

-While calculating the parking ratio is simple fourth-grade math, three different factors go into determining what a building's ratio should be.
+While calculating the parking ratio is simple fourth-grade math, a few factors go into determining what the parking ratio should be for commercial buildings:

-You have to face the market reality of your geography.
+You have to face the market reality of the geography of your building.
 It will be nearly impossible to find a commercial property in a city that offers abundant parking (for a reasonable price).

 You must consider the value of the land.
 What would one acre of NYC cost compared to one acre in a suburb?
-Land is exponentially more expensive in cities.
+Land is exponentially more expensive in cities, so a building's square footage is typically listed with steeper pricetags.
 That is why we see skyscrapers.

 The more vertical the business district, the less parking available.